AndrewKHS/CPSC406_Project/README.md

-A description of your project, including of the algorithms you implemented.

-installation instructions that enable me to run and test your project.

-A description of how you tested your project and how I can reproduce your test results.

 # Description of our project

 Our project is to make the WikipediaGame to find the midpoint of the start and end page.